icesnowsun/icesnowsun.github.io/_projects/1_project.md

 ## The question

 "Rapid decline" sounds like an observation.
 It is actually a modeling choice.
-In a cohort of 292 Sri Lankan participants I compared three approaches to the same eGFR trajectories:
+In the Kidney Progression Project (KIPP) — a cohort of 292 individuals with CKDu in an endemic area of Sri Lanka, followed over three years — I compared three approaches to the same eGFR trajectories:

 - **Ordinary least squares** — a slope per participant, fit independently
 - **Linear mixed-effects** — participant slopes shrunk toward the population mean